Frequently Asked Questions

 What tests do you require?

 Non-native English speakers are required to submit IELTS or TOEFL iBT.
 We prefer that these scores be from exams taken this year, though we will still consider applications with older scores.
-In past years, GRE scores were optional but encouraged.
-Due to the ongoing pandemic, we will not consider GRE general/subject scores as part of this year's application and we will not request GRE scores in our on-line application site.
+GRE general/subject scores are optional.
+We will accept scores if submitted but it will not negatively influence your application if not included.

 What are the TOEFL, and IELTS reporting codes?